adoyle-h/neovim-config/README.en.md

 # ADoyle-Style Neovim Configuration

-Neovim all-in-one configuration.
-It can be loaded as a plugin.
-It is enough flexible to customize and extend it.
+Neovim all-in-one configuration implemented with Lua.
+It can be loaded as a Lua package.
+It is high flexible to be customized and extended.

 ## TOC